Geodesics and flows in a Poissonian city: Acknowledgments

-Many thanks to Saul Jacka and Jon Warren for very helpful conversations, and to Ron Doney, Andreas Kyprianou, Juan Carlos Pardo Millan and Mladen Sanov for timely help with L\'evy process theory.
+The author wishes to thank to Saul Jacka and Jon Warren for very helpful conversations, and Ron Doney, Andreas Kyprianou, Juan Carlos Pardo Millan and Mladen Savov for timely help with L\'evy process theory.